pymumu/smartdns/en/docs/config/block-ipv6.md

     bind :53 -force-aaaa-soa
     ```

+1. Exception configuration:

+    If you disable AAAA is enabled, you can add exceptions with following options:

+    ```shell
+    address /example.com/-
+    address /example.com/-6
+    ```

 ## Disable Other Query Requests

 1. Smartdns supports disabling other query requests, and the corresponding parameter is `force-qtype-SOA`.